sagemathinc/cocalc-doc/source/project-settings.rst

 It normally takes about 30 seconds to restart a project.
 It may take another 10 seconds or so after the Files list is visible for terminal processes, etc. to be available.

 You can also stop and restart a project in two separate steps.
-Why would you stop a project and then restart it?
+Why would you stop a project and then restart it, rather than simply restarting it in a single step?

 * If you want CoCalc to move the project to another server, stopping it first and then restarting it allows CoCalc to select a different, possibly less-loaded server.
-* If you don't wany any of your project's processes to run until you explicitly restart the project, you have to stop the project.
+* If you don't want any of your project's processes to run until you explicitly restart the project, you have to stop the project.

 Clicking "Stop Project..." causes the "Stop Project Server" button to appear, to confirm your choice: